 Chi-wang received his MFA in Theater Directing and Integrated Media at CalArts, and his BA from Brown University.
-Chi-wang is on the Performance faculty at the CalArts School of Theater. http://mysteriously.org
+Chi-wang is on the Performance faculty and serves as Assistant Dean at the CalArts School of Theater. mysteriously.org

 Paul Turbiak is an actor, writer, teaching artist, communicator, and arts administrator.
-He has worked with CalArts Center for New Performance since 2012, supporting its artists and administrative team, and helping facilitate communication between the many people, projects, CalArts community stakeholders, and general public across all platforms.
+He has worked with CalArts Center for New Performance since 2012, supporting its artists and administrative team, and helping facilitate communication across the many people, projects, and platforms.

 Paul holds a BA in Theater from Gordon College, and an MFA in Acting from California Institute of the Arts.
-He is the Senior Administrative Assistant at the CalArts School of Theater.
+He is the Communications Manager/Executive Assistant to the Dean at the CalArts School of Theater.